garden-rs/garden-seeds/README.md

 Seeds help gardens grow.

-This is my personal colleciton of reusable templates for [Garden](https://gitlab.com/garden-rs/garden).
+This is my personal collection of reusable templates for [Garden](https://gitlab.com/garden-rs/garden).

 Garden is a developer tool for working with collections of Git worktrees.